SoftwareOutlook/ASEArch-Test-Codes/README.md

 -malign __n__    use `posix_memalign` to allocate the working array with an address alignment
              of __n__ bytes.
              It may help vectorisation on certain systems.
 Default allocation is done with malloc.

--help        prints short description of command line arguments -version     prints version
+-help        prints a short description of command line arguments -version     prints version